Raura mountain range

 Raura (possibly from Quechua rawra gravel) is a mountain range located in the Andes of Peru, on the boundaries of the regions of Huánuco, Lima and Pasco.
 It extends between 10°21' and 10°31'S and 76°41' and 76°50'W for about 20 km.
-It lies a few kilometres southeast of Huayhuash mountain range.
+It lies a few kilometres southeast of the Huayhuash mountain range.
+The highest mountain in the Raura range is Yarupac which reaches an elevation of 5685 m.
+The Raura mine is located on the eastern slope of the Raura range and is accessible by road.
+Eighteen glaciers and 245 lakes dot the Raura range.